 It should come as no surprise that these trends also shape the startup scene.
 In fact, proptech startups seem to be using technological innovations to disrupt many aspects of the real estate industry today, addressing the needs of investors, landlords and tenants every step of the way.

 For starters, proptech startups are changing the meaning of actually owning or renting properties, as well as searching for offers that are tailored to one’s needs.
 ShareSpace, for example, allows the users to find their ideal office spaces, compare the listings, schedule virtual or in-person viewing, and sign all the documents without actually going anywhere.
+GetHome is another example.
+It’s the first marketplace in Poland that offers a comprehensive overview of properties for sale and rent, with the best user experience possible: including precise locations, no duplicated offers or ads, and direct contact to those who are responsible for specific listings.
 At the same time, there are proptech startups like Flyhomes or Opendoor, that make it much easier to buy or sell properties.
 They basically sell or buy your houses from you, which is why they are actually considered to be “full-stack startups” (tech-enabled companies that offer complete end-to-end services).